 “Nothing without intention,” urged spiritualist Goddess Lula Belle on the interlude of the same name.
 Solange weaved together a number of meaningful samples that tied into her life and the album’s theme of self-rediscovery, including snippets from Diamond and Princess of Crime Mob, Phylicia Rashad and Debbie Allen, and throwback sexpert Alexyss K. Tylor.

-When I Get Home is not the type of project that you listen to once and fully understand.
+When I Get Home is not the type of project that you listen to once.
 You must sit with it, and live it, until you find yourself reconnecting in healthy ways with your own origins.

 Solange provided herself with a road map to and of her heart, and though everyone’s map is different, the feelings of safety, love, and purpose are the same.